olifrost/olifrost.github.io/_posts/2019-07-02-the-social-lamp.md

 ![](/blog/lamp-moth.jpg)

-Every time the light tweeted at night, the moth weighed in.
+Every time the light tweeted at night, [the moth tweeted back](https://twitter.com/haroldmoth).

 ![](/blog/lamp-mothtweets.jpg)

 I had no idea who created it – was it a friend trolling me, or an unusually tech-literate moth?

-Although [I had championed moth rights in the past]((/blog/moth-sanctuary/)), I couldn't risk a moth getting in and putting more holes in my plain t-shirt collection.
+Although [I had championed moth rights in the past](/blog/moth-sanctuary/), I couldn't risk a moth getting in and putting more holes in my plain t-shirt collection.

 Luckily, I was already in possession of one its greatest enemies.